elyra-ai/elyra/docs/source/recipes/using-elyra-with-kubeflow-notebook-server.md

 # Using Elyra with the Kubeflow Notebook Server

-In this example we will show how to launch Elyra using Kubeflow's Notebook Server.
+In this example we will show how to launch Elyra using [Kubeflow's Notebook Server](https://www.kubeflow.org/docs/components/notebooks/).

 ## Requirements
 - A Kubeflow Cluster
     - A standard installation of Kubeflow will include the Notebook Server as part of the application stack
     - [Installation Documentation](https://www.kubeflow.org/docs/started/getting-started/)
+- Select an official Elyra container image version from [Docker Hub](https://hub.docker.com/r/elyra/kf-notebook) or [quay.io](https://quay.io/repository/elyra/kf-notebook).
+  - NOTE: Please be careful when selecting an Elyra container image to run on Kubeflow.
+Only the Elyra container images under [Docker Hub](https://hub.docker.com/r/elyra/kf-notebook) or [quay.io](https://quay.io/repository/elyra/kf-notebook) are supported.

+OR

+- Create a custom Elyra container image
+  - Users can create their own custom Elyra image to be used with the Kubeflow Notebook Server using our [Dockerfile](https://github.com/elyra-ai/elyra/blob/master/etc/docker/kubeflow/Dockerfile) as a base to build on.

 ## Launching Elyra in the Kubeflow Notebook Server
-1. In the default Kubeflow welcome page, in the left side menu, click on `Notebook Servers`
+- In the default Kubeflow welcome page, in the left side menu, click on `Notebook Servers`

 ![Elyra](../images/elyra-with-kf-notebook-splash-screen.png)

-2. Click on `NEW SERVER`
+- Click on `NEW SERVER`

 ![Elyra](../images/elyra-with-kf-notebook-notebook-server.png)

-3. Choose a `name` for your notebook server, and under `Image` check the box labeled `Custom Image`
+- Choose a `name` for your notebook server, and under `Image` check the box labeled `Custom Image`

 ![Elyra](../images/elyra-with-kf-notebook-config-1.png)

-4. Under `Custom Image`, add `elyra/kf-notebook:<ELYRA_VERSION>`, in this example we are using Elyra 2.1.0
+- Under `Custom Image`, add `elyra/kf-notebook:<ELYRA_VERSION>`, in this example we are using Elyra 2.1.0

 ![Elyra](../images/elyra-with-kf-notebook-image-config.png)

-5. Increase or decrease any memory resources as required.
+- Increase or decrease any memory resources as required.
 We recommend at least 1 CPU and 1Gi of memory.

-6. Your notebook server with Elyra should begin the provisioning process now.
+- Your notebook server with Elyra should begin the provisioning process now.
 When complete, you'll notice a green light and arrow to the left of your notebook.
 Click on `Connect` to launch Elyra.

 ![Elyra](../images/elyra-with-kf-notebook-start-notebook.png)

 ### Next step: